centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 ### Web

-Go to **Centreon > Administration > Extensions** and click on the install
+Go to **Centreon > Administration > Extensions** and click the install
 button:

 - License Manager (*if not yet installed*)
 - Map Web Client

 Upload the license **map.license** given by the support team.
-Refresh the page and the banner must be green with the valid license date.
+Refresh the page, and the banner should be green with the valid license date.

 ![image](../assets/graph-views/install-web-step-2.png)

-Click on Back to return to the Extensions page.
+Click Back to return to the Extensions page.
 Now that the module is installed, we will configure it.

 ### Configuration